Vyral/base-template/_posts/2018-06-25-4-tips-to-prepare-your-home-for-market.md

 {% include youtube.html %}

 I have a four ideas for preparing to sell your home and put it on the market that I would like to share with you today.
-With these tips, your home will be market ready and sold quickly.
+Following these tips will leave your home primed for the market and ready to sell in no time.

 **1. Clean up the outside of your home.** Since the outside of your house is the first place your potential buyers are going to see, you should clean up your landscaping to make a good first impression.
 Buyers do not want to see unkempt yards and dirty, dingy front doors when they first see your home.